Ali-NLP-and-DeepLearning-Lab/speech_act_classifier_2019_summer/README.md

 this is tested in server itself. maybe you should change ip setting in 'sar_endpoint/sar_endpoint/settings.py' ALLOWED_HOSTS or in test.py.

-there is runnable end point in 'kixlab2@internal.kixlab.org:~/check_vrm/'. please activate vrm-torch virtual environment and follow above instructions.
+there is runnable end point in 'kixlab2@internal.kixlab.org:~/check_vrm/'. please activate 'vrm-torch' virtual environment and follow above instructions.